Bridge the Gap Between CV and NLP! A Gradient-based Textual Adversarial Attack Framework: Framework

+The closed-form solution to the optimization problem is hard to directly obtain \citep{goodfellow2015explaining}, which is thus relaxed to obtain an approximate solution.
+For example, various methods in CV usually linearize the loss function with gradient information to approximate the perturbations $\delta$ \citep{goodfellow2015explaining, kurakin2017adversarial, madry2019deep}.

-In NLP, most current gradient-based methods employ first-order approximation to obtain substitution words (\citealp{cheng-etal-2019-robust}; \citealp{behjati2019universal}; \citealp{xu2020TextTricker}).
-This one-off approach may result in large step size perturbations, violating the hypothesis of local linearization (See Figure~\ref{fig:decode}).
-Different from previous works, we ensure that the local linearization assumption by directly adding small continuous perturbations to token embeddings, and iteratively accumulate the perturbations until the reconstructed text changes.
+In NLP, most existing gradient-based methods commonly employ first-order approximation to obtain substitution words \citep{cheng-etal-2019-robust, behjati2019universal, xu2020TextTricker}.
+However, these one-off approaches may result in large step size perturbations, violating the hypothesis of local linearization (See Figure~\ref{fig:decode}).
+To ensure the local linearization hypothesis, we consider adjusting the continuous perturbations added to the token embeddings with a minor change at each step, and then iteratively update the token embeddings of the input instance with the perturbations until generating a meaningful adversarial sample for attacking.